ChenLiu-1996/LM-Dispersion/Readme.md

 <img src="assets/results_condensation_counteract.png" width="800">

 ## Disclaimers and future directions
-Please see our [project website](https://chenliu-1996.github.io/projects/LM-Dispersion/) for disclaimers and future directions.
+Please see our [project website](https://chenliu-1996.github.io/projects/LM-Dispersion/) for disclaimers and some future directions we suggest.

 ## Reproduce our main observations on embedding condensation